VidyaSource/website/src/_content/blog/dark-mode-nextjs-tailwindcss-react-hooks.md

 }
 ~~~

-That's a straightforward conditional and DOM manipulation.
+That's a straightforward conditional, which might even [short-circuit](https://medium.com/@amaliesmidth/javascript-short-circuit-conditionals-6606bdeaa30d), and DOM manipulation.
 That should be fast.
 Phew!

 And here is how we execute it before browser paint with Next.js's `Script` tag inside our `_app.tsx`: